Adam Haseley: Philadelphia Phillies

 pinch hitting three times and pinch running once.

 Haseley played in 40 games for the Phillies in 2020, slashing .278/.348/.342 with no home runs and 13 RBIs in 79 at-bats.
 While competing for the starting center field job in 2021 Spring Training, Haseley suffered a moderate groin strain that would keep him out of action four weeks, and put him out of the job to begin the season.
-On April 14, 2021, the Phillies announced that Haseley would be stepping away from the team for an "undetermined amount of time" due to personal reasons and placed him on the restricted list.
+On April 14, 2021, the Phillies announced that Haseley would be stepping away from the team for an "undetermined amount of time" for personal reasons and placed him on the restricted list.
 The Phillies reinstated Haseley in July and optioned him to Lehigh Valley.

 Chicago White Sox

 On March 29, 2022, Haseley was traded to the Chicago White Sox in exchange for McKinley Moore.

-On April 22, 2022, the White Sox recalled Haseley from Triple-A Charlotte.
+He was assigned to the Triple-A Charlotte Knights to begin the year.
+On April 22, the White Sox recalled Haseley from Triple-A. He appeared in 14 games for Chicago, going 5-for-21 with 3 walks.
+He spent the bulk of the year in Charlotte, playing in 110 games and hitting .239/.305/.412 with 15 home runs, 63 RBI, and 18 stolen bases.
 He was outrighted off the roster on November 4, 2022.

+On April 16, 2023, Haseley was selected to the active roster.
+In 28 games for Chicago he batted .222/.282/.278 with no home runs, two RBI, and one stolen base.
+Following the season on November 28, Haseley was designated for assignment to create roster space for the newly–signed Paul DeJong.
+He elected free agency on November 30.